RinDataz/RinDataz/README.md

-# Hi there, I'm Rinad Hassan👋
+# Hi there, I'm Rinad Almjishai👋

 ## About Me